tuanlda78202/tuanlda.github.io/_pages/about.md

 **Community:**

 * Passionate commitment to sharing knowledge and organizing events in the research and developer community is evident.
-This dedication has resulted in the successful coordination of several key events, such as Google I/O Extended Hanoi 2022, AI Day 2022, DevFest Hanoi 2022, IWD x FFE Hanoi 2023, Google I/O Extended Hanoi 2023, Google DevFest Hanoi 2023, Google Build with AI 2024 and Google I/O Extended Hanoi 2024.
+This dedication has resulted in the successful coordination of several key events, such as AI Day 2022, Google I/O Extended Hanoi 2022/2023/2024, Google DevFest Hanoi 2022/2023, IWD x FFE Hanoi 2023, Google Build with AI 2024.

 * The opportunity to speak at Google DevFest 2022 was an honor for me, where the topic of my presentation was ["Detecting Cheating in Examinations"](https://www.facebook.com/GDGhanoi/photos/a.295913770557546/2473122272836674/).
   * DCE entails researching and deploying a real-time cheating detection solution for 100-person exam rooms; featured on [VTV24](https://www.facebook.com/tintucvtv24/videos/772744667380774), [HUST](https://hust.edu.vn/vi/news/tin-tuc-su-kien/phan-mem-chong-gian-lan-thi-cu-duoc-nhom-sinh-vien-thu-nghiem-thanh-cong-648900.html), [DanTri](https://dantri.com.vn/giao-duc/phan-mem-chong-gian-lan-thi-cu-duoc-nhom-sinh-vien-thu-nghiem-thanh-cong-20220906211003512.htm),...